 In Ontario, a cohabitation agreement is a contract between two people who live together in a marriage-like relationship, but are not legally married.
-The agreement makes arrangements for what will happen should the cohabitation end, and addresses property rights, support rights and other issues.
+The agreement makes arrangements for what will happen should the cohabitation end.
+It addresses property and support rights as well as more extensive issues.

-Cohabitations fall under section 53 of the Family Law Act, which makes them a part of family law.
-Burlington, Oakville, Milton and Mississauga fall under this jurisdiction.
-So, when you’re preparing your agreement, it makes sense to work with a family law firm.
+Cohabitations fall under section 53 of the Family Law Act.
+So, when you’re preparing your agreement, it makes sense to work with a Family Law firm.

 Your cohabitation agreement can include:

 - Who owns the assets you acquire while you are living together.

 - How much support will be paid if the relationship ends.

 - How your property will be divided.

 - Who retains possession of the home or who has to move out of the home if the relationship ends.

 However, your cohabitation agreement cannot include things like pre-determined plans for child custody, as an example.

 You may also want to speak with a family lawyer if you need to dispute a particular part of your existing cohabitation agreement.
 It is possible that a party didn’t fully disclose assets or income, a party didn’t understand the consequences of the contract, or the contract was entered into as a result of undue influence, mistake or fraud.